MuroBakuridze/Homework-4/README.md

 # Homework-4
-This is my first homework uploaded on Gitgub
+This is my first homework uploaded on Github